Visitors urged not to visit daffodil hotspot to protect community

 Last weekend saw a surge in visitors heading to one of the North York Moors National Park’s most popular destinations at this time of year - Farndale, but to help protect everyone, the National Park Authority is urging people to follow government advice and avoid all nonessential travel.

-On 23 March Prime Minister Boris Johnson spoke directly to the public insisting that people ‘stay at home’ to help slow the coronavirus outbreak, outlining only a few limited reasons for people to leave their households including for; ‘one form of exercise per day, for example a run, walk or cycle’.
+On 23 March Prime Minister Boris Johnson spoke directly to the public insisting that people ‘stay at home’ to help slow the coronavirus outbreak, outlining only a few limited reasons for people to leave their households including for: ‘one form of exercise per day, for example a run, walk or cycle’.
 This should be done locally and, of course, at a safe distance from other people.

 Government advice has also stated that ‘essential’ travel does not include travelling for exercise, visits to second homes, camp sites, caravan parks or similar for whatever purpose.
-Therefore, whilst all the car parks in Farndale and at Cod Beck are now closed (including those run by the local community), the North York Moors National Park Authority would like to remind visitors not travel to the North York Moors unless their journey is essential.
+Therefore, whilst all the car parks in Farndale and at Cod Beck are now closed (including those run by the local community), the North York Moors National Park Authority would like to remind visitors not to travel to the North York Moors unless their journey is essential.

-Debbie Trafford, Head of Recreation and Ranger Services at the North York Moors National Park Authority, said: “Not travelling and interacting with each other reduces the risk of any incident that will involve and tie up the emergency services as well reducing the personal risk of contracting COVID-19.
+Debbie Trafford, Head of Recreation and Ranger Services at the North York Moors National Park Authority, said: “Not travelling and interacting with each other reduces the risk of any incident that will involve and tie up the emergency services as well as reducing the personal risk of contracting COVID-19.
 Recent scenes of crowded car parks in the North York Moors are unacceptable in the current circumstances and I urge everyone to act responsibly and help get through this situation together.

 “When carrying out any exercise we ask that this is done, where possible, close to your house and of course, at a safe distance from other people.
-The quicker we can beat the coronavirus the quicker we can welcome visitors back to Farndale and the rest of the National Park.”
+The quicker we can beat the coronavirus, the quicker we can welcome visitors back to Farndale and the rest of the National Park.”

 Measures that the Authority has taken in response to current government advice on the coronavirus outbreak include: